dfelinto/blender-manual/manual/render/shader_nodes/input/attribute.rst

 Type
    Specifies the type of the attribute.

-   Geometry (default)
+   Geometry
       The attribute is associated with the geometry of the object, and its value varies from vertex to vertex, or within the volume of the object.

-      Most geometry attributes are more easily available through the various input nodes, except for these:
+      Most geometry attributes are directly accessible through the various input nodes, except for these:

       Vertex Color Layers
          These can be retrieved this by their names.